aospapp/aosp/external/swiftshader/README.md

 SwiftShader is a high-performance CPU-based implementation of the Vulkan graphics API<sup>1</sup><sup>2</sup>.
 Its goal is to provide hardware independence for advanced 3D graphics.

-> NOTE: SwiftShader's OpenGL ES frontend is no longer supported, and will eventually be removed.
-Read more about our recommendation to use [ANGLE on top of SwiftShader Vulkan here](ANGLE.md).
+> NOTE: The [ANGLE](http://angleproject.org/) project can be used to achieve a layered implementation of OpenGL ES (aka.
+"SwANGLE").

 Building
 --------